 The Linaro Automated Validation Architecture (LAVA) is a test and continuous integration framework that Linaro uses to validate its releases.
 The source is open so that members and others can create their own instantiations and run proprietary tests within this standard framework.
 Click here for the latest downloads.

-The OpenDataPlane API has three implementations supported directly by LNG
+The OpenDataPlane API has two implementations currently supported:

 The following tables provide direct access to the most common Linux and bare-metal ABI variants of the Linaro binary cross-toolchain quarterly releases.
 Both x86_64 Linux and Mingw32 (MS Windows compatible) host binaries are provided: